Rufus 2 – You can easily create bootable USB sticks for any Windows (or other OS) using the original ISO image!

 Advanced tweaks can make Rufus list fixed (non-flash) or unpartitioned USB flash disks, add fixes for old BIOS (e.g. extra partition), and you may use Rufus MBR with a selected BIOS ID.

 The program records all activity to a separate panel, and it can be saved to a LOG file.
 It carries out a format task rapidly and error-free, using low system resources.
 We have not come across any issues during our tests, since the utility did not cause Windows to hang or crash.
 To sum it up, Rufus is a straightforward solution to formatting and creating bootable USB drive, providing users with a series of useful features.
 There is also a portable edition available.

 • not available

 Supported Languages: Arabic, Bulgarian, Chinese (Simplified), Chinese (Traditional), Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, German, Greek, Hebrew, Hungarian, Indonesian, Italian, Japanese, Korean, Latvian, Lithuanian, Malay, Norwegian, Persian, Polish, Portuguese (Brazil), Portuguese (Portugal), Romanian, Russian, Serbian (Latin), Slovak, Slovenian, Spanish, Swedish, Thai, Turkish, Ukrainian, Vietnamese

 Developer: Pete Batard

-* Fix an issue that enabled FAT32 file system selection on some Windows images
+* Fix an issue that allowed BIOS target selection with pure UEFI images